-Then enter values or expressions for the components in the matrix based on the selection and the space dimension.
+Then enter values or expressions for the components in the force vector based on the space dimension.
 These can be general time dependent expressions or data from interpolation functions.

 For Total force COMSOL Multiphysics divides the total force by the volume of the domains where the load is active.
 For 2D components, and if Force per unit area is selected, the body load as force per unit volume is then the value of F divided by the thickness.